Factors influencing the interest rates

 Not all policy loans have the same cost.
 Several things shape your interest rate:

-Let’s simplify this: A loan is not just about the amount you borrow it’s also about how much you repay.
-Even a slight variation in interest rate can affect your EMIs or final dues significantly.
+Borrowing a loan is not just about the amount you take, it’s also about what you end up repaying over time.
+Even a slight variation in the interest rate can have a noticeable impact on your EMIs and total repayment.

 Who can avail loan against LIC policy?